pretenderjs/pretender/README.md

 If there were query parameters in the request, these well be attached to the request object as a `queryParams` property.

-You must return an array from this handler that includes the http status code, an object literal of response headers and a string body.
+You must return an array from this handler that includes the HTTP status code, an object literal of response headers, and a string body.

 ```javascript
 var server = new Pretender(function(){